Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Part 1: Introduction and Interview (4-5 minutes)

-- Introduce themselves and confirm your identity
+- Introduces themselves and confirms your identity

-- Ask 10-12 short questions
+- Asks 10-12 short questions

 Sample topics: